 The Company recognizes revenue when it is realized or realizable and earned.
 We consider revenue realized or realizable and earned when there is persuasive evidence of an arrangement and that the product has been shipped or the services have been provided to the customer, the sales price is fixed or determinable and collectability is probable.
 Our material revenue stream is related to the mining of digital currencies.
 In consideration for these services, the Company receives digital currencies which are recorded as revenue, using the average U. S. dollar spot price of the related crypto-currency on the date of receipt.
-The coins are recorded on the balance sheet at their fair value and re-measured at each reporting date.
-Revaluation gains or losses, as well as gains or losses on sale of digital currencies are recorded as a component of cost of revenues in the statement of operations.
-Expenses associated with running the crypto-currency mining business, such as equipment deprecation, rent and electricity cost are also recorded as cost of revenues.
+The coins are recorded on the balance sheet at their fair value.
+Gains or losses on sale of digital currencies are recorded as other income (expenses) in the statement of operations.
+Expenses associated with running the crypto-currency mining business, such as equipment depreciation, rent and electricity cost are also recorded as cost of revenues.